 Member Assistance Program

 The UFT's Member Assistance Program (MAP) has trained professional counselors who can guide you through the problems that can affect your mental health and potentially put your job in jeopardy.
-Our services are free, confidential and professional.
+Our services are free, confidential, professional and voluntary.

 As a UFT member, you may receive short-term counseling with a trained licensed mental health professional through MAP.
 Additionally, we have an on-staff psychiatrist who assesses and provides support to our members.